appserver-io/appserver/_docs/message-queue.md

 Messages are POPOs that can be sent over the network.
 So if you want to send a message you have to initialize the Message-Queue Client and specify which `Queue` you want to send the message to.

-Again, we will extend our `Servlet` to start an import process on a POST request
+Again, we will extend the `Servlet` to start an import process on a POST request

 ```php
 <?php